 In Microsoft Excel, we may occasionally have to repeat the same formula to a whole column or row.
 If we enter the formula in each cell one by one, it will take a long time.
-There are a few methods for swiftly applying the same formula to multiple rows in excel.
+There are a few methods for swiftly applying the same formula to multiple rows in Excel.
 In this article, we will demonstrate the methods to copy a formula across multiple rows in Excel.

-Copying a formula is one of the useful works in excel to save time and do the work faster.
+Copying a formula is one of the useful works in Excel to save time and do the work faster.
 Excel has several ways to copy and paste formulas in multiple rows.
 We will look at numerous ways to copy a formula across multiple rows in Excel.

 To do this, we are going to use the dataset below, which contains some items and the quantity of those items.
 The item’s quantity increased 5 times in every month.
 For this, we are going to use a simple formula.
-And instead of retyping the formula for each cell individually, we want to copy the formula across multiple rows.
+Instead of retyping the formula for each cell individually, we want to copy the formula across multiple rows.
 So, let’s go through the methods to copy the formula across multiple rows in Excel.

 1. Fill the Copied Formula Right across Multiple Rows

 To copy a formula across multiple rows, we can use the Fill Handle.
-To use the feature of excel, we need to follow some steps down.
+To use the feature of Excel, we need to follow some steps down.

 - Next, drag the Fill handle rightwards to the range E5:F5.
 The formula will show in the formula bar.